Yu-ZHOU-1994/omnidirectional-mobile-robot/README.md

 # omnidirectional-mobile-robot
 This repository for the mobile robot with Optitrack
+## Connnection
+The laptop connect to the PC with cable; the laptop and the Raspberry should be connected to same Wifi.

 ## IP address configration
 ### Configration of PC(Moviet)
 1. Check the IP address of the PC.